awsdocs/amazon-ses-developer-guide/doc-source/monitor-using-event-publishing.md

 # Monitoring Using Amazon SES Event Publishing<a name="monitor-using-event-publishing"></a>

-To enable you to track your email sending at a granular level, you can set up Amazon SES to publish *email sending events* to Amazon CloudWatch or Amazon Kinesis Firehose based on fine\-grained email characteristics that you define\.
+To enable you to track your email sending at a granular level, you can set up Amazon SES to publish *email sending events* to Amazon CloudWatch or Amazon Kinesis Data Firehose based on fine\-grained email characteristics that you define\.
 For example, you can categorize your emails by purpose \(transactional versus marketing\), product details, the recipient's "From" domain, and so on\.

 You can track several types of email sending events, including sends, deliveries, opens, clicks, bounces, complaints, and rejections\.
 This information can be useful for operational and analytical purposes\.
 For example, you can publish your email sending data to CloudWatch and create dashboards that track the performance of your email campaigns\.